grimme-lab/CENSO/README.md

 ## NEW: CENSO 2.0
 This is the updated version of the former CENSO 1.3 program.
 New features include the possibility to use CENSO as a package from within Python, template files, json outputs, and more!
 For more information about the use and the capabilities of CENSO 2.0 visit the documentation [here](https://xtb-docs.readthedocs.io/en/latest/CENSO_docs/censo.html).

+## CENSO 2.1.3
+In the most recent version of CENSO 2.1, the code was cleaned up and many bug fixes were implemented.
+When it comes to functionality, the multitemp mode and constraints for the geometry optimization were removed, since they did not work (reliably).
+Also, a new system for solvent lookup was implemented, which is also going to be used for CENSO 2.2, and completes all solvent name mappings.
+This way, all solvents should be callable using a multitude of different aliases (if they are available for the respective solvation model).
+Also, printouts at the end of the UV/Vis and NMR calculations were added.

+For usage via the CLI, it is now no longer necessary to provide `--maxcores` or `-i`, since default values are now defined for both cases.
+It is now also possible to change the minimum number of threads when calling external programs using `--omp-min`.
+The same can be achieved by modifying `Config.OMPMIN` in Python.

 # Installation
 Can be installed using `pip` by running